jembi/ts-browser/README.md

 Future Work
 -----------
-Altough currently implemented as an Apelon DTS front-end, this software should be enhanced to support other terminology services.
+Although currently implemented as an Apelon DTS front-end, this software should be enhanced to support other terminology services.
 New services could easily be supported by adding code level support for them, but ideally we would like to use a standard such as the Common Terminology Services (CTS) for communication. http://www.hl7.org/implement/standards/product_brief.cfm?product_id=10